 After round one, Mani asks, “Do you think Sarah means what she says, about the pervert?”

 “Sounded real enough.
 Gerard nailed it.
 Talking and doing aren’t the same.
 We made a mess of some people, killed others.
 But we’re not normal, we’re sociopaths, or at least that’s how the shrinks would label us.
-The twins are, you and I maybe less so.
+The twins are closer to the total package, you and I maybe less so.
 But then you see them helping Lady Mary, befriending Gerard, taking care of Maria and the girls at the shops, they can’t be all psycho.”

 Mani, “No, they aren’t, I don’t believe it.
 They let us in on their deal, and they look out for us like we look out for them.
 My take is they can’t stand bullshit, and they really can’t stand abusive people.
 I don’t know what triggered it, I’m sure they have good reason.”

 Ellen, “Don’t know either.
 Our policy is no past, we don’t ask, they don’t tell.
 They know more about my younger life, but I told them, they didn’t ask me about it.”